Skip to Content

 Luxury Cocktails

-Although the Aviary cocktail menu offers tasting options including three drinks for $65 or five drinks with food for $135 at the time of our visit, we opted to order from the a la carte menu.
+Although the Aviary cocktail menu offers a tasting menu, we opted to order from the a la carte menu.
 This turned out to be a good call, as our Aviary drinks were quite potent.
-One of each alcohol concoction was more than enough for us, plus it was a good way for us to manage the relatively steep Aviary prices.
+One of each concoction was more than enough for us, plus it was a good way for us to manage the relatively steep Aviary prices.

 Jungle Bird at The Aviary in Chicago Illinois

-Daryl went out on a limb and ordered the most expensive drink on The Aviary menu for $28.
-He wanted a rum-based drink, and the Jungle Bird spoke to him as the server described the drink with two types of rum, pineapple and Campari.
+Daryl went out on a limb and ordered the most expensive drink on The Aviary menu for $28 in 2014 and $30 in 2022.
+He wanted a rum-based drink and the Jungle Bird spoke to him as the server described the drink with two types of rum, pineapple and Campari.
 The ingredients are layered (don’t ask us how), which looked rad even in the dark room.

 To us, the drink was elevated to ultra-cool status by the wide glass straw and the rum balls floating in the middle.
 We took turns slurping the rum balls through the glass straw, and we both delighted as they burst in our mouths with sweet alcohol flavor.
 It was like drinking the best bubble tea ever.

-In the Rocks Luxury Cocktail at The Aviary in Chicago Illinois
+Expressing an In the Rocks Cocktail at The Aviary in Chicago

 With the server’s instructions, Mindi skillfully executed the slingshot to crack the ice egg.
 As the ice melted, the alcohol escaped into the glass.
-Given the interactive slingshot experience, this drink was a relative bargain at $21.
+Given the interactive slingshot experience, this drink was a relative bargain at $21 in 2014.

 We couldn’t go to a Grant Achatz restaurant, even one that specializes in mixology, without sampling the artistry of the food.
 That would just be crazy, and we’re (mostly) not crazy.